 f.
 Develop the habit of blogging

-- Interact with visitors – comments on blog post, retweets on Twitter or shares on Facebook are indicators people are interested in your blog posts.
+- Interact with visitors – comments on the blog post retweets on Twitter, or shares on Facebook are indicators people are interested in your blog posts.
 Take time to say hi to them.

-Good luck on your new career as a full-time blogger!
+Good luck with your new career as a full-time blogger!